 Importantly, the measure of access to MMC is expected to become relevant only after MMC started constructing Confederate monuments, namely in 1905.
-Figure 8 confirms that my instrument explains the county stock of statues much more after 1905, proving the importance of MMC in the construction of monuments.29 I therefore exploit the interaction
+Figure 9 confirms that my instrument explains the county stock of statues much more after 1905, proving the importance of MMC in the construction of monuments.24 I therefore exploit the interaction between access to MMC and the relevant period as an instrument for the stock of statues.

-29Figure A21 provides additional evidence that the post-1905 surge in the number of statues in counties better connected to MMC is indeed due to the activities of MMC.
-In this figure, I replicate the findings in Figure 8, using as the dependent variable the stock of newspaper articles that explicitly reference both MMC and the Confederacy.
-To do so, I use Newspapers.com's data and link a newspaper to the county where it is between access to MMC and the relevant period as an instrument for the stock of statues.
 The temporal variation in the instrument allows me to introduce county and state-by-year fixed effects in my IV specification, further controlling for time-fixed unobservable cross-county differences that could have violated the exclusion restriction.

-Figure 8: Dynamic first stage: stock of monuments and 1890 access to MMC by year.
+Figure 9: Dynamic first stage: stock of monuments and 1890 access to MMC by year.